AugustoAyala/AugustoAyala/README.md

 <img src="https://img.shields.io/badge/-LinkedIn-%233781da" alt="LinkedIn"/></a>
 </p>

 Nice to meet you!
-I'm a software developer,:argentina: originally from Salta, Argentina. :purple_heart: I love writing code.
-I'm a senior software engineer passionate about web technologies with :yellow_circle: Javascript like :large_blue_circle: ReactJS and :green_circle: Node.js. :purple_circle: Linux forever.
+I'm a software developer,:argentina: originally from Salta, Argentina.
+I love writing code.
+I'm a senior software engineer passionate about web technologies with :yellow_circle: Javascript like :large_blue_circle: ReactJS and :green_circle: Node.js.
+LINUX forever.
 <!--
 **AugustoAyala/AugustoAyala** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.